youyanggu/yyg-seir-simulator/README.md

 You need [Python 3](https://www.python.org/downloads/) and [NumPy](https://numpy.org/install/).
 That's it.

-*Note: This was built and tested on Python 3.8, so it's possible that an older Python 3.x version may not be compatible.*
+*Note: This was built and tested on Python 3.8.0 and NumPy 1.19.2.
+It's possible that an older/newer versions may not be compatible.*

 ## Setup